-Vulnerable houses that can benefit from brace-and-bolt retrofitting are typically built before 1980, have a raised continuous perimeter concrete foundation and may have wood-framed walls in the crawl space under the house.
+Vulnerable houses that can benefit from a brace-and-bolt retrofit are typically built before 1980, have a raised continuous perimeter concrete foundation and may have wood-framed walls in the crawl space under the house.
 A brace-and-bolt retrofit typically costs between \$3,000 and \$7,000 and helps to prevent the house from toppling off its foundation during strong shaking-damage that can cost hundreds of thousands of dollars to repair.

-Launched in 2013 as a pilot in just two California cities, the demand for EBB has increased each year with a record number of registrants in 2018.
+Launched in 2013 as a pilot in just two California cities, the demand for EBB has increased each year with a record number of registrants earlier this year for the 2018 program.
 The not-for-profit CEA, the country's largest provider of residential earthquake insurance, offers premium discounts of up to 20 percent on CEA earthquake insurance policies for houses with qualifying retrofits.